 Still, there are benefits of getting your dog at a shelter or rescue.
 Aside from offering a home to a dog in need, the price is going to be a fraction of what breeders will charge.
 The Bichon Frise price, like any purebred dog, might be a bigger concern than you first imagine.

 Also, shelters and rescue centers will often cover the initial veterinarian fees, helping to ensure your Bichon is as healthy as can be and ready to be adopted.

 You can find a list of Bichon rescue centers at the end of the article by clicking here.

 These puppies are pint-sized and oh-so-cute, but how much are they and where can you get your hands on one?

 The Bichon Frise price will vary depending on where you plan on getting one from.
 If you have your heart set on a rescue or a shelter, keep in mind that adoption fees could be anywhere from $50 to $100.

-However, if you are looking for a Bichon Frise puppy and know you want to go through a breeder, you can expect to pay anywhere from $500 to over $1000 depending on the breeder and the parent dogs of the Bichon Frise.
+However, you might have your heart set on a Bichon Frise puppy from a breeder.
+In that case, you can expect to pay anywhere from $500 to over $1000.
+This will depend on the breeder and the parent dogs of the Bichon.

-If the parents are show quality, the price of your Bichon Frise puppy is always going to be more.
+If the parents are show quality, the price of your puppy is always going to be more.

 One of the benefits of going through a breeder is that you have the ability to ask questions about the parent dogs and previous litters and ask about health and temperamental issues.